Tamer0508/uniOrd/README.md

-# UniStat — University Comparison Platform
+# UniOrda — University Comparison Platform

 A lightweight web application designed to help students browse, filter, and compare universities based on key performance indicators stored in a database.